This glossary lists (alphabetically) details of all Deliverable documents from the Project Checklist.

 Ensure that all the roles required for go live are staffed and available.

-The Risk Assesment is executed by the customer’s IT and/or Security department(s).
+The Risk Assessment is run by the customer’s IT department, or Security department, or both.

 It assesses the technical and business risks of the project.
-The assessment is required for the solution to ensure compliance to security policies.
+The assessment is required for the solution to ensure compliance with security policies.

 The Risk Mitigation Plan includes the Risk Assessment.
 Together they cover: